recapt-tech/recapt-tech.github.io/_pages/07-how-will-this-venture-continue.md

 Furthermore, As everyone has been hit economically, many businesses are laying off personnel or cutting unnecessary expenditure, hence, it becomes more challenging to sell to companies because you have to convince them that this will have a direct measurable positive effect on the bottom line.

 However, as more people are practicing social distancing and there is a growing fear of travelling and human contact, it gives a fertile ground for startups that will provide virtual alternatives to everyday activities.
-For instance, the current pandemic had catalyzed the growth of many ecommerce websites.
+For instance, the current pandemic has catalyzed the growth of many ecommerce websites.

 For a startup to survive the current situation it needs to understand three things: